 M.S.Skincare has formulated a waterless Dual-Action Enzyme Cleansing Powder.
 It contains only active and effective ingredients that do not harm you or the planet.
 Ingredients like oat, chickpea, sandalwood, orange peel, turmeric powder, papaya enzyme powder, and bromelain to exfoliate and brighten your complexion.
 This also doubles up as a mask; once you've worked the powder gently over wet skin, leave it on for 5 minutes, then rinse.

 Blue-Light Blocking Skincare

 You may have read about blue-light blocking skincare.
 This became a trend thanks to the pandemic.
-Most of us were spending most of our time at home on our screens.
+Most of us spent most of our time at home on our screens.
 The blue light that emits from our devices is the same light that comes from the sun, penetrates the skin, and causes damage on a cellular level.
 We're told to wear sunscreen to protect our skin from the sun, but what about when we're indoors on a screen all day?

 Our top pick is Earth Harbor's Samphire Sea Retinol Digital Serum.
 It contains sea samphire, a botanical succulent that mimics retinol.
-Perfect for anti-aging and blue-light blocking, with vitamin C for brightening and rejuvenating.
+Perfect for anti-aging and blue-light-blocking, with vitamin C for brightening and rejuvenating.

 This trend became popular for two reasons.

 The first one was, many people lost their jobs to COVID-19.
 This meant that they didn't have the finances to spend on a complete skincare regime, so consumers were looking for simplified regimes.